 You may have a very similar or very different attitudes towards travel - and if they are very different it’s important to chat with your lover before you travel to help come to an agreement.
 Maybe you’ll go out for a solo adventure whilst your lover takes an afternoon nap (or vice versa).
 There’s no problem with not having the same desires from your holiday - it’s far more important that you’re upfront about it to avoid frustration and resentment later.

 Really focus on them

-Going on holiday is the perfect time to really focus on your lover.
+Going on holiday is the perfect time to focus on your lover.
 This is the time to put away your phone and really engage in the relationship.
 In your day to day life you often don’t have much time together (I know I don’t) so take this opportunity to get to know your lover better.

 Some of my favourite memories are ones from our trips together; without all the day to day distractions that pull us away from each other.
 Travelling together has absolutely made us much closer; both through having a shared experience and by making sure that we really engage with each other when we're away.